eharvey71/kaltura_app_token/README.md

 git clone git@github.com:eharvey71/kaltura_app_token.git
 ```

-Create a settings.py in the same path as create_token.py
+Create a settings.py in the same path as create_token.py and add the following:
 ```python
 partner_id=<your partner id>
 admin_secret="<your admin secret>"